Sampatel8/Appointments-Scheduler/README.md

 <h2>Registration</h2>

-> You can register using new email ids and have to pass one premanent code which will determine your role as a user.
+> You can register using new email ids and have to pass one permanent code which will determine your role as a user.
 Given permanent codes are pre inserted in the system.

 | Label |	PC Or NOT |